timm/act/docs/about.md

 # Options

-The behavior of inexact algorithms is determins by numerous control options.
+The behavior of inexact algorithms is determined by numerous control options.

 Exploring those options is intself an ineaxt process since it means trading off mulitlple design considerations.